badbeardd/Rope-experimental/README.md

 The main point of it is experimenting with original code and getting new results from existing features, also adding something new.
 Main difference: this is the only Linux-compatible fork of Rope, and what do I mean by that is original Rope will work, but you can't change anything in GUI (scroll does not work).

+### Even more attention ###

+**This software is made for educational and entertainment purposes.**

+**None of authors of Rope, Rope-experimental or any libraries/models/scripts included in this project are responsible for user's results from using Rope or any of it's forks.**

+Consider ethical usage while running this software.
+It was not intended to produce any of possible unethical videos or images and authors do not encourage using it this way.
+Please ask for a person's consent before you use their face for swapping.
+For usage of Rope-experimental for research purposes without asking a consent, try using AI-generated faces of unexistent people from this website: [This Person Does Not Exist](https://thispersondoesnotexist.com)

-Huge thanks to [Hillobar](https://github.com/Hillobar) for creating Rope and helping out with bugfixes in EX version.
+**Huge thanks to [Hillobar](https://github.com/Hillobar) for creating Rope and helping out with bugfixes in EX version.**

 ### Changelog v191123-e2 "Sapphire EX" ###
 - Imported all the features from latest Rope update: some bugfixes and mask view mode.